Palate meets veteran character actor, raconteur and self-proclaimed king of the Sunday roast Phil Davis

 JS: Is there anywhere in Central London you would go to normally, say for example if you were in a play or maybe looking for somewhere to eat?

 PD: Well, I’m a member of a couple of clubs, such as Soho House, but I don’t go there very often to be honest.
-It’s somewhere where you can get something to eat late at night.
-When I was in Stratford, I had a little cottage just across the road from the theatre so you’d maybe go to the Dirty Duck and have a pint and then you’d go back to the cottage and maybe crack open a bottle of wine and have a chat yeah, but we didn’t go out very much.
+It’s somewhere you can get something to eat late at night.
+When I was in Stratford, I had a little cottage just across the road from the theatre so you’d maybe go to the Dirty Duck and have a pint and then you’d go back to the cottage and maybe crack open a bottle of wine, but we didn’t go out very much.
 Maybe if I was younger I’d be out rocking and rolling and all that but not anymore.

 CL: What about when you are with the luvvy types?
 You must move in those circles, producers and directors as well.
 They want to do all the West End bit don’t they?